helidon-io/helidon/webserver/examples/streaming/readme.md

 The **Streaming NIO** example.

 Uses NIO and data buffers to show the implementation of a simple streaming service.
-Files can be uploaded and downloaded in a streaming fashion using `Subscriber<RequestChunk>` and `Producer<ResponseChunk>`.
+Files can be uploaded and downloaded in a streaming fashion using `Subscriber<DataChunk>` and `Producer<DataChunk>`.
 As a result, service runs in constant space instead of proportional to the size of the file being uploaded or downloaded.

 Running the example